-For example, in 2016, there were 140 schools (0.6% of all open schools) in the November 2016 census that did not supply usable data.
-For these schools it is estimated they employed 3,764 full-time equivalent teachers.
+For example, in 2017, there were 63 schools that did not supply usable data giving a 99.8% return rate.
+For these schools it is estimated they employed 909 full-time equivalent teachers.
 To produce this estimate a scaling factor is derived.
 The scaling factor takes into account the total number of schools per phase, the average number of staff (by type) per phase and the number of missing schools by school phase.
 The scaling factor is then used to gross up the totals based on received data to produce national estimates.